top of page

 Design and Timetabling

 This is not a conference with a set agenda.
-Due to the extremely interactive nature of the workshops where teams apply elements of the taught sessions to their projects, it is really only the main segments that are time-tabled - normally:
+Due to the extremely interactive nature of the workshops where teams apply elements of the taught sessions to their projects, it is really only coffee breaks that can be time-tabled!

-• On day 3 there is usually short talks from supporting departments to outline ongoing support for inventors (e.g. Technology Transfer, Student Enterprise, Service / Quality Improvement etc) as well as regional organisations such as AHSNs, a keynote talk from an entrepreneur, and then the Dragon's Den
+• There is usually short talks from supporting departments to outline ongoing support for inventors (e.g. Technology Transfer, Student Enterprise, Service / Quality Improvement etc) as well as regional organisations such as Health Innovation Networks (formerly the AHSNs), a keynote talk from an entrepreneur, and then the Dragon's Den

 Fabian can help source speakers and Dragons if needed and it is good to include some internal entrepreneurs as well as some from different external industries.
 Please note that some may need their travel / accommodation reimbursed if applicable.